What should you include or exclude from a personnel file?

-A personnel file is a document in which you collect information about your employee.
-Some sections are mandatory.
-Others are not.
-But those extra sections do help you make decisions.
-A decision could be dismissal, for example, or a salary increase.
-The reports of performance reviews then serve as evidence.
-Or your employee has been ill for a long time.
-Because you have kept a record of the first day of illness in the personnel file, you know exactly when the employee needs to begin the reintegration process.
-Also, thanks to your personnel file, you know exactly how much payroll tax and health insurance contribution you have to pay, because your employee's salary is recorded in there.
+An personnel file is a document in which you collect information about your employee.
+It helps you make decisions on important matters, such as dismissal or salary increases.
+For example, if your employee has been on long-term sick leave.
+Because you have recorded the first day of illness in the personnel file, you know exactly when the employee must return to work.
+Your personnel file also tells you exactly how much tax and insurance contributions you have to pay, because your employee's salary is recorded in it.

 You must tell your employees what data you keep in the personnel file and what you do with that data.
 Read what other privacy rules apply to a personnel file on the website of the Personal Data Authority (in Dutch).